gaurav00700/OllamaWebApplication/README.md

 ### Introduction

 This repository contains a web application that allows users to interact with large language models (LLMs) through an intuitive interface.
-The application is built using Streamlit, a Python library for building data applications.
+The application is built using Streamlit.
 It connects to an Ollama backend server, which provides access to various LLMs.
+CI/CD is implemented to automate the build and deployment process, ensuring that the application is always up-to-date.

 ### Features